wp-plugins/shipworks-e-commerce-bridge/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Here is a short description of the plugin.
-This should be no more than 150 characters.
-No markup here.

 == Description ==

 ShipWorks Bridge is a good plugin to improve your order management on based WordPress E-Commerce sites.
-ShipWorks for Wordpress build a bridge between your Shopp E-Commerce sites on Wordpress and ShipWorks.
+ShipWorks for Wordpress build a bridge between your E-Commerce sites on Wordpress and ShipWorks.
 It downloads your orders and makes it easy to create shipping labels, manage customers and emails, and update the online status of each order.